Comparative study of ensemble-based uncertainty quantification methods for neural network interatomic potentials: Discussion

+There are several possible explanations for the counterintuitive drop in uncertainty observed during extreme extrapolation.
+One hypothesis is that using the hyperbolic tangent activation function---a bounded function---causes model outputs to saturate in regions far from the training data.
+This saturation could reduce the model’s sensitivity to input variations, leading to lower estimated uncertainty.
 To test this hypothesis, we examined the output of the final activation function for atomic configurations sampled from the energy cold curve calculation.
 In Fig.\ref{fig:saturation}, we show the predicted energy uncertainty for graphene’s cold curve via a bootstrap ensemble (cf. the gray band in the top-left plot of Fig.\ref{fig:energy_cold_curve_extrapolation}) along with the distributions of final activation outputs at three lattice parameters.
 For the far extrapolation case ($a = 2.0~\text{\AA}$), the outputs are clearly saturated at the hyperbolic tangent’s extremes, which may account for the reduced uncertainty.
 At $a = 2.3~\text{\AA}$, where uncertainty is relatively high, the outputs are more dispersed, consistent with the hypothesis.
 However, near the equilibrium configuration, the hypothesis breaks down: despite being within the training regime, the activation outputs also appear saturated at the same extreme values.
 These observations suggest that activation function saturation alone does not fully explain the drop in uncertainty during extrapolation.
 While indicative, these findings are not conclusive, and further investigation---such as testing alternative activation functions---is necessary for a more definitive understanding.

 Another possible explanation is that in these extreme extrapolation regions, the ensemble of models lacks sufficient information to produce meaningful variability in their predictions, causing the outputs to collapse and underestimate uncertainty.
 Furthermore, this phenomenon may reflect a fundamental mismatch in the types of uncertainty captured.
 Ensemble methods primarily quantify epistemic uncertainty, but in extreme extrapolation, the model’s epistemic uncertainty may be underestimated or poorly represented.
 Incorporating distance-based measures may help improve how epistemic uncertainty is quantified in these regimes.
 Additionally, aleatoric uncertainty is typically not captured by these methods, though it usually plays a secondary role in extrapolation errors.
 While a deeper investigation into these aspects lies beyond the scope of this study, we refer the interested reader to related works that analyze and compare epistemic and aleatoric uncertainties, as they may offer further insight into this issue \cite{busk_calibrated_2021,heid_characterizing_2023,wimer_2025}.